scriptzteam/Dogecoin_Whale_Alert/README.md

 "A dogecoin whale is a cryptocurrency term that refers to individuals or entities that hold large amounts of dogecoin."

-Whale of the day - 2022 November 30
+Whale of the day - 2022 December 01
 ----

 |DOGE Amount|Transaction ID|